-ILO Social Protection Floors Recommendation reiterates the commitment to universal protection, but recognizes that this objective may be reached progressively, giving priority to the implementation of nationally defined social protection floors as a starting point for those countries that do not have a minimum level of social security guarantees (para 13, 1a).
+ILO Social Protection Floors Recommendation reiterates the commitment to universal protection but recognizes that this objective may be reached progressively, giving priority to the implementation of nationally defined social protection floors as a starting point for those countries that do not have a minimum level of social security guarantees (para 13, 1a).

 General Comment No. 19: The right to social security (Art.
 9 of the CESCR Covenant) explains that States should implement social security schemes to the maximum available resources and that where there are restrictions these should also be proportionate and in particular take into consideration certain vulnerable groups to ensure the latter are protected even in light of fiscal constraints.
 In particular, retrogression cannot be applied without explanation and probing of the protection of the most vulnerable.
+For example, to cushion the negative effects of the gradual abolishment of energy and food subsidies on the vulnerable groups in the MENA region, governments were forced to introduce, and/ or progressively expand and reform targeted social protection schemes, such as cash transfers (eg. Takaful and Karama cash transfer programmes in Egypt, National Poverty Targeting Program in Lebanon) or health insurance schemes (eg. Régime d'Assistance Médicale in Morocco) (Centre for Inclusive Policy, 2018).

 Art.
 9 of the CESCR Covenant states that "While the Covenant provides for progressive realization and acknowledges the constraints owing to the limits of available resources, the Covenant also imposes on States parties various obligations which are of immediate effect: States parties have immediate obligations in relation to the right to social security, such as the guarantee that the right will be exercised without discrimination of any kind (article 2, paragraph 2), ensuring the equal rights of men and women (article 3), and the obligation to take steps (article 2, paragraph 1) towards the full realization of articles 11, paragraph 1, and 12.
-Such steps must be deliberate, concrete and targeted towards the full realization of the right to social security" 14.
+Such steps must be deliberate, concrete and targeted towards the full realization of the right to social security."14